 The ways that knowledge is learned and taught is often as important as the knowledge itself.
-The Pitquhirnikkut Ilihautiniq / Kitikmeot Heritage Society forefront projects encouraging Inuit traditional knowledge and Inuit Qaujimajatuqangit.
+We forefront projects encouraging Inuit traditional knowledge and Inuit Qaujimajatuqangit.
 We do not see traditional knowledge as being static or belonging to the past, but something that is constantly in a process of adapting to the challenges and conditions of the modern world.
 These approaches stress that knowledge is meant to be used, and should be collected in contexts that re-enforce traditional and healthy relationships between generations, family, community, and the land.
 When knowledge is developed outside this framework, it loses much of its meaning and relevance.

-In all of our research, we encourage the creation of community-based projects that incorporate the knowledge and expertise of Inuinnait knowledge holders, and emphasize the transfer of this knowledge to younger generations.
+Our community-based projects incorporate the knowledge and expertise of Inuinnait knowledge holders, with the goal of transferring this knowledge to younger generations.

-The Pitquhirnikkut Ilihautiniq/Kitikmeot Heritage Society has over 20 years of experience designing and delivering oral history and traditional knowledge projects, land camps, and technology revitalization projects involving Elders and youth.
+For over 20 years, we have designed and delivered oral history and traditional knowledge projects, land camps, and technology revitalization projects involving Elders and youth.
 This leadership and programming has become more crucial as the last generation of Elders who grew up on the land continues to decline.

-Our organization is building strong social and knowledge relationships between generations of Inuinnait through our Elders-in-Residence program and traditional technology workshop initiatives.
-The Elders-in-Residence are available to anyone, whether it be school groups, incoming researchers, local organizations, or community members.
-Each day, the Elders’ group works with locals and provides cultural counseling, shares personal experiences, and answers questions about everything from sewing techniques to raising children.
+Multiple part-time Elders work on-site each year, contributing to ongoing language and culture revitalization.
+The Elders-in-Residence are available to anyone, be it school groups, researchers, local organizations, or community members.
+Each day, the Elders’ group provides cultural counseling, teaches traditional skills, fosters a language nest, and answers questions about everything from sewing techniques to raising children.

 Visit our Isuma Channel here for more video content.